-The IRLWWB also received a letter with recommendations from its Community Advisory Group (CAG) after the flood event, which is included in Appendix G. The letter noted improvements in emergency response compared to the 2014 flood event but also noted challenges in communications during the 2022 flood event.
+The IRLWWB also received a letter with recommendations from its Community Advisory Group (CAG) after the flood event, which is included in Appendix G. The letter noted improvements in emergency response compared to the 2014 flood event, but also noted challenges in communications during the 2022 flood event.
 The CAG's recommendations to the IRLWWB included:

-- 1) an establishment of multi-agency information officer role and a potential development of an app that provides easy access to watershed-related information, - 2) investigating emergency regulation where Rainy and Namakan Lakes levels are more balanced. - 3) investigation of a floodway on either side of the border, and - 4) coordination with NWS on added capacity in basin forecasting of future flood events.
+- 1) an establishment of multi-agency information officer role and a potential development of an app that provides easy access to watershed-related information, - 2) to investigate emergency water level regulations to allow balancing of Rainy Lake and Namakan Lake levels as flood levels drop', - 3) investigation of a floodway on either side of the border, and - 4) coordination with NWS on added capacity in basin forecasting of future flood events.

-Additionally the IRLWWB asked the IJC to urge governments to ensure that any plans to replace the Ranier rail bridge are designed to minimize impacts on flows (5), and for the WLC to consider reviewing rule curve decision process to allow for approval of a HFRRC later in spring or provide additional public updates as the spring freshet develops (6).
+- 5) that the IRLWWB ask the IJC to urge governments to ensure that any plans to replace the Ranier rail bridge are designed to minimize impacts on flows, and - 6) for the WLC to consider reviewing rule curve decision process to allow for approval of a HFRRC later in spring or provide additional public updates as the spring freshet develops.

-While establishing a multi-agency information officer (1) and developing an app is outside the scope of the WLC, the WLC is supporting multi-agency communication by providing links to water level data and emergency information on its website.
-Section 8 of this report provides more background information on basin conditions and water management in the basin, both in general as well as in times of flood.
+While establishing a multi-agency information officer (1) and developing an app is outside the scope of the WLC and the IRLWWB, the WLC is supporting multi-agency communication by providing links to water level data and emergency information on its website.
+Section 8 of this report provides summarizes websites and sources that provide information on basin conditions and water management in the basin, both in general as well as in times of flood.